 Progress so far:

+Action items for CLNPC

+When donating block, carrier will tell PA the contamination level.
+PA should validate contamination in NPAC with a tool like PortPS or similar and other reports.
+CNA/PA requests that CLNPC arrange for access to PortPS and other reports by PA as part of the contract between CLNPC and Neustar

+CNA met with US NPAC Provider to gauge differences between current US implementation of NPAC and 2017 functional requirements for TBP.
+2 confirmations are now sent for activation of a block.
+Notification goes to PA as well as an email to requesting carrier.
+Requesting CLNPC ensure that the TBP implementation contract with Neustar reflect current NPAC pooling related functional requirements.

 Concerns were raised regarding running with a standard of “6 months” block inventory.
 The proposed rule being carriers not able to request blocks unless they are within 6 months of demand exhaust of their current assignments in the given Exchange Area.
 This may not give enough time for carriers to prep large Exchange Areas for yearly predictable surges in demand.
 Several participants raised if the guidelines could address exceptions for large markets.

 Forecasting constraints will govern the minimum time frame a carrier could make requests for pool replenishment.
 Pool replenishment reduces working around contaminated blocks.
 The US standard is that a carrier may request replenishment if their blocks are not going to meet 6 months of future demand.
 In order to gauge the 6 month demand, forecasting will need to be done every 6 months by every carrier.
 Consideration will be needed to see if carriers have the resources to do a 6 month forecasting cycle, especially large carriers.